 What should we know about Colonoscopy?

 It is a test that allows your doctor to look at the inner lining of your large intestine (rectum and colon).
-For this, they use a thin, flexible tube called a colonoscope which serves to observe the colon.
+They use a thin, flexible tube called a colonoscope that serves to observe the colon.

 A colonoscopy helps detect ulcers, colon polyps, tumors, and areas of inflammation or bleeding.
 During a colonoscopy, tissue samples can be collected (biopsy), and abnormal growths can be extracted.

-Colonoscopy can also be used to test cancer or precancerous growths in the colon or rectum (polyps).
+Colonoscopy can also test cancer or precancerous growths in the colon or rectum (polyps).

 The colonoscope is a thin, flexible tube oscillating between 48 cm (125 cm) and 72 cm (183 cm) long.
 A small video camera is attached to the colonoscope so your doctor can take pictures or videos of the large intestine (colon).

 The colonoscope can look at the entire colon and the lower part of the small intestine.
 There is an additional test called sigmoidoscopy, which shows only the rectum and the lower part of the colon.

 Process before Colonoscopy – Preparation

 Before this test, you will have to cleanse your colon (a process known as colon preparation).
 Colon preparation takes 1 to 2 days, depending on the type your doctor recommends.

 Some preparations can be taken the whole night before the test.
 For many people, the practice is worse than the test.
 Bowel preparation can be uncomfortable, and you may feel hungry during the liquid diet.